koenbroto25/eduworksheets/cline_docs/study_case_student_dashboard_fixes.md

 -   **Plan:**
     1.  **Confirm the Root Cause:** Verify that the error was due to a data integrity issue by analyzing the `getStudentDashboardData` function and the data structure it returned.
-    2.  **Correct the Data Query:** Modify the `select` statement in the `getStudentDashboardData` function within `supabaseService.ts`.
+    2.  **Correct the Data Query:** Modify the `select` statement in the `getStudentDashboardData` function.
 The plan was to explicitly select and alias the columns to avoid the ID collision, ensuring both the assignment ID and the exercise UUID were distinctly available.
+    3.  **Refactor Service Layer:** As part of a broader initiative, move the `getStudentDashboardData` function from the monolithic `supabaseService.ts` into a new, dedicated `studentService.ts` to improve separation of concerns.
-    3.  **Update Frontend Logic:** Adjust the `AssignmentsWidget.tsx` component to use the correct, aliased exercise UUID for navigation.
+    4.  **Update Frontend Logic:** Adjust the `AssignmentsWidget.tsx` component to use the correct, aliased exercise UUID for navigation and import the data-fetching function from the new `studentService.ts`.

 -   **Execution & Verification:**
     -   **[Hardened]** The data queries in `getStudentDashboardData` for both teacher and parent assignments were made more explicit to ensure they always provide a consistent data structure with a nested `exercise` object containing the correct UUID.